-Retail Price: $30 – $35
+- Retail Price: $30 – $50

 Four Roses Small Batch is among the best “everyday” bourbons in the world.
-A blend of high- and low-rye mashbills and 6- to 7-year-old bourbons, its proven to be among the most consistent bottles in all of whiskey.
+A blend of high- and low-rye mashbills and 6- to 7-year-old bourbons, it's proven to be among the most consistent bottles in all of whiskey.
 It also happens to be cut to the same proof as Buffalo Trace and hovers in the same price bracket.
 If you can’t find Buffalo Trace but want a bourbon that exhibits similar drinking flexibility, price and age marks, reach for Small Batch.

 E.H.
 Taylor Jr. Single Barrel

 - Proof: 100